 The Changbaishan ski resort of the future in China.
 Image: GRAFT

-And, thanks to the much-anticipated Olympic leg-up, China is set to be one of the biggest new ski markets post pandemic, sporting over 700 resorts.
+Thanks to the much-anticipated Olympic leg-up from the 2022 Beijing Winter Olympics, China is set to be one of the biggest new ski markets post pandemic, sporting over 700 resorts.

 As yet, China and Japan are not yet challenging America in terms of international skier visits.
 But the figure of 10,000 Chinese skiers in the mid 90s had already escalated to 12.5m by 2015.
 Five years later and the number rose to 20m.
 No wonder ski instructors in Whistler Blackcomb are learning Mandarin and Cantonese.